Psych meds side effects / withdrawal symptoms blow!

 Extreme caution required when taking this drug!

-The main side effect I experienced while taking xanax was severe memory loss.
+The main side effects I experienced while taking xanax were severe memory loss and black outs.

 I went through withdrawals when I came back to the UK and the xanax that I’d brought back with me had run out.
-I went cold turkey, which was brutal.
-I do not recommend this!
+I went cold turkey, which was harsh.
+I don’t recommend this!
 I couldn’t sleep for days on end, even then only getting the odd hour of sleep here and there.
 I was also really on edge, my nerves were jangling.
 It took a good 3 months to get over xanax withdrawals.
-Try to avoid any stimulants like coa cola and coffee, as this will exacerbate any anxiety you are feeling.
-A premium CBD oil, omega 3 fish oil (highest dose available) and gingko biloba supplements will also help.
+Try to avoid any stimulants like coca cola and coffee, as this will exacerbate any anxiety you are feeling.
+A premium CBD oil, good quality omega 3 fish oil (highest dose available), gingko biloba and magnesium supplments will also help.
 Rest assured, things do get better eventually.

 I won’t be taking them again that’s for sure.